carlos17mar/Library-app/README.md

 # Library-app
-An app that tracks of the books you have red
+An app that tracks of the books you have read